-The loans of the Group and Company are unsecured and shall bear interest between 0% and 10.25%, and the interest on some loans will be repayable quarterly in arrears.
-The loans of the Group and Company shall be repayable on 1 July 2023.
+The loans of the Group and Company are unsecured and shall bear interest between 0% and 11.75% (2022: between 0% and 10.25%), and the interest on some loans will be repayable quarterly in arrears.
+The loans of the Group and Company shall be repayable on 1 July 2023 or when the projects reach financial closure (whichever is the latest).
 Amount receivable from related parties are denominated in USD.
 The maximum exposure to credit risk at the reporting date is the fair value of each class of receivable mentioned above.